Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 > {: .output}
 >
 > If you want variables with mutable values to be independent, you
-> must make a copy of the value when you assign it.
+> must make a copy of the list when you assign it.
+> As this is Python, there are multiple ways to do this.
+For instance:
 >
 > ~~~
 > salsa = ['peppers', 'onions', 'cilantro', 'tomatoes']